fbpx

 CANDIDATE AWARDS

-URTA Candidate Awards provide free registration for the URTA Auditions and Interviews, including free admission to continuing education sessions and other programming.
-The Candidate Award is currently offered in several ways:
+URTA Candidate Awards provide free registration to qualified candidates for the URTA Auditions and Interviews.
+For the 2026 URTAs, Candidate Awards are offered in several ways:

 SOUND DESIGN